 But when I got there, my fears evaporated: the beach and the sea were exactly how I remembered them and the village perched on the hill, more charming than ever.

-Where to stay in Sperlonga with kids: Hotel Aurora
+Where to stay in Sperlonga Italy with kids

 We went to Sperlonga at the beginning of September and we were welcomed by beautiful blue sky and mild temperatures.
 Unlike my camping-loving parents, we used the excuse of the baby to treat ourselves to a hotel and we checked in at the Hotel Aurora, just on the seafront, at the foot of the village.